The Power of Touch:

 The classes are small, friendly and relaxed and run for an hour which allows time for a practical session where you massage your own baby and I demonstrate the massage strokes on a doll.
 Information on the benefits of massage, contraindications, types of oils, etc. is provided.
 The session concludes with refreshments allowing time for you to discuss and share experiences regarding common baby care topics with other parents and this also gives the opportunity to make new friends.
 If you are a first time mother this social contact can be especially valuable.

-Cost for the 5 week baby massage course £45
+Cost: 5 week baby massage course £45

 For the classes you will require to bring a change of nappy and a feed for your baby; babies can become hungry after massage so it is better to be prepared!
 I provide massage oil, mats, towels and a laminated baby massage guide.